steemit/condenser/docs/AUTHENTICATION.md

 - **Secure Flag**: HTTPS-only in production
 - **SameSite Protection**: CSRF protection
 - **Automatic Expiration**: 30-day TTL with renewal
+- **JWT_SECRET Fail Closed**: session creation/verification throws in any environment when `JWT_SECRET` is missing, shorter than 32 bytes, or the shipped placeholder — a weak secret lets anyone mint session cookies (including forged login challenges)
+- **Session Revocation (Redis mode)**: logout and successful login revoke the superseded Redis session id server-side (`revokeSession()` → `RedisSession.deleteSession()`), so the old token cannot be replayed after the cookie is rotated.
+Stateless JWT fallback tokens cannot be revoked — they stay valid until their `exp`; use Redis sessions (`REDIS_URL`) in production for real revocation

 ### Key Management Security
 - **No Server Storage**: Private keys never stored on server